-An independent study course designed as a research oriented course to enable the student an opportunity to conduct a research project related to current problems and issues in physical education.
+An independent study course designed as a research oriented course to enable the student to conduct research related to current problems and issues in physical education.
 With faculty supervision the student will conduct a research project in his or her area of specialization.
 Emphasis will be placed on basic and applied research techniques as they apply to the student's problem area.